ksivamuthu/color-finder-microsoft-bot/README.md

 ## Code Details

-* This bot greets the user and looking for the pattern "find the name of #<HEX>" and "find the hex of COLORNAME".
+* This bot greets the user and looking for the pattern "find the name of #HEX" and "find the hex of COLORNAME".

 * Extracts the HEX/COLOR NAME value